Golden Angel: Exterior

 The Golden Angel is curve-shaped and edges are rounded.
 The technology of the layered facade allows it to vary the building's appearance during the daytime.

 The glassed facades bear passages from the writings of notable authors who had been creating in Prague: Jiří Orten, Konstantin Biebl, Franz Kafka, Guillaume Apollinaire, Rainer Maria Rilke and Gustav Meyrink.

-A picture of an angel-protector, inspired by a Wim Wenders' film Wings of Desire, looks down upon the golden Angel crossroads, floating among clouds.
+A picture of an angel-protector, inspired by Wings of Desire, looks down upon the golden Angel crossroads, floating among clouds.

 A unique technology was developed for portraying clouds and the Angel.
 The graphics are printed on an advert foil and cut into millimetre-sized dots, which are stuck onto the facade in a density of 80,000/m^{2}.
 The number of dots on the complex is reaching 150 millions; the printing and cutting process ran uninterrupted for over 7 months.